 All children in Reception, Year 1 and Year 2 are entitled to free school meals, which are provided every day and cooked onsite by our school caterers, Mellors Catering.
 Children have a hot food choice and salad is available every day.
 There is always fresh fruit available for dessert.
 We believe this to be an important and beneficial part of the school day.
 All children are taught how to use a knife and fork as well as good table manners.
 This is also a social time when children talk with their peers and staff over lunch.
 School menus are available from the school website or from the school office upon request.
 If your child has specific dietary needs then please speak to a member of school staff.

 Children in key stage 2 may choose to have a school dinner.
 The current cost for a school lunch is £2.00 per day.
-Dinner money should be paid online or payed at the school office.
+Dinner money should be paid online or payed at the school office (cash only).

 Payment for school dinners is quick and easy - we use an online payment system called SCOPAY.
 It allows parents, guardians, or carers to make payments by credit or debit card for all school purchases (including school meals, trips, uniforms and school clubs).
 If you have not yet registered let the office know and an access code will be issued to you.
 Then visit SCOPAY.com or download the SCOPAY app and pay anytime, anywhere.